 Diagnosis, adjustment, and repair of the systems which affect automotive performance; emphasis on synthesizing skills learned in electronic systems, fuel and emission control systems courses, accurate use of diagnostic equipment, proper tune-up procedures, use of specifications, and interpretation of test results to enable the rapid isolation of malfunctions of a particular system or combination of systems in GM automobiles.
-Prereq. - AUTO 105, 125 and 175.
-Pre-or coreg.- AUTO 211.
+Prereg. - AUTO 105, 125 and 175.
+Pre-or coreq.- AUTO 211.
 Additional course fees: \$10.00.
+Offered fall semester only.